google-research/text-to-text-transfer-transformer/README.md

 #### t5.evaluation

-`t5.evaluation` contains two core components: a module for specifying metrics to be used during evaluation and utilities for applying these metrics at evaluation time.
+`t5.evaluation` contains two core components:

+1. metrics to be used during evaluation
+2. utilities for applying these metrics at evaluation time

 #### t5.models

 `t5.models` contains shims for connecting T5 `Tasks` and `Mixtures` to a model implementation for training, evaluation, and inference.

-Currently the only available shim is to the [Mesh TensorFlow Transformer][mtft], which enables both data and model parallelism for training massive Transformer models.
-It also includes a binary for launching the model along with [gin config][gin] files for setting various hyperparameters.
+Currently the only available shim is to [Mesh TensorFlow Transformer][mtft] (MeshTF), which enables both data and model parallelism for training massive Transformer models.
+This also includes a binary for launching the model in MeshTF along with [gin configs][gin] for setting various hyperparameters.

 ## Usage

-Here we provide example usage for how to pre-train, fine-tune, evaluate, and decode from a model with our codebase.
+Here we provide examples for how to pre-train, fine-tune, evaluate, and decode from a model with our codebase.
 You can use these instructions to reproduce our results, fine-tune one of our released checkpoints with your own data and/or hyperparameters, or pre-train a model from scratch.

 ### Dataset Preparation